 BOYS – Solid color navy blue dress shorts or long navy blue pants are required.
 Pants with zippers around the legs are not allowed.
 A belt is to be worn if the shorts or pants have belt loops.
 No sweatpants or sweat pant type material may be worn as uniform shorts/pants.
 White or red polo type collared (no color trim) shirts are required and all shirts must be tucked in.

-Embroidered polo shirts with the school logo are available in the school office for $15.00.
-We encourage each child to have at least one uniform shirt with the school logo to wear for special events such as school pictures, field trips, etc.
+Embroidered polo shirts with the school logo are available to purchase in the school office.
+We encourage students to wear shirts with school logo every day.
+At least one uniform shirt with the school logo to wear for special events such as school pictures, field trips, etc. is required.

 SHOES - Traditional type athletic shoes are required.
 Tennis shoes must have shoe strings or Velcro type fasteners.
-Shoes with a heel, dress shoes, slip on shoes, boots, backless shoes, skating shoes (wheelies or heelies), and shoes that have lights on them are some examples of shoes not meeting the definition of traditional type athletic shoes.
+Shoes with a heel, dress shoes, slip on shoes, toe shoes, backless shoes, skating shoes (wheelies or heelies), high tops, boots and shoes that have lights on them are not permitted.

-COLD WEATHER – Coats and sweaters may be any type/color; however, sweatshirts must be solid red or white.
-Red or white turtlenecks may be worn under uniform shirts.
+COLD WEATHER – Coats and sweaters may be any type/color; however, sweatshirts must be solid red, white or navy.
+Red, white or navy turtlenecks may be worn under uniform shirts.
 No hoods are to be worn during the school day.
 Please make sure your child’s name is on all outerwear.
 No sweatpants or sweat pant type material may be worn as uniform shorts/pants.

 NEATNESS - All students should have a neat and clean appearance and should come to school with clean bodies, combed and clean hair, and practice good oral hygiene.